 Over the years, content creators have continued to think of more and more novel ways to work and rework their favorite songs.
 Not all songs are created equal unfortunately, and different kinds of works require different kinds of licenses.
-In this article we'll break down which kinds of song require which kinds of licenses, and more importantly what we can and cannot license through Soundrop.
+In this article we'll let you know what we can help you licensing.

-A cover song is another artist's recording of a song that was previously written, recorded, and released by someone else.
+A cover song is another artist's recording of a song that was previously written (or arranged), recorded, and released by someone else after 1923.
 Soundrop can help with licensing a cover song provided that the original work has been officially released in the US.

-A medley is a series of songs or sections of songs recorded into a single track, and may overlap.
-Soundrop is able to license medleys, provided that they are submitted correctly.
-You'll want to make sure to list each composition separately during the submission process, and follow medley formatting for track titles:
+A medley is a series of songs of songs recorded in sequence into a single track.
+We can license medleys, provided that they are submitted correctly.
+You'll want to make sure to list each composition separately in the publishing section

-Please note that medleys or mashups that significantly alter the original composition of a song on your medley or mashup may be a derivative work (for more information on derivative works, see section 3).
+Mashups that significantly alter the original composition of a song on your medley or mashup may be a derivative work.
 If your medley or mashup alters the original composition of your cover, it may be best to consult a music lawyer!

-3) Derivative Works - Translations & Modified Cover Songs:
+Derivative Works: Translations, Interpolation & Modified Cover Songs:

-Any time the fundamental character of the lyrics and/or melody are altered from their original fixed tangible medium, the use falls into a "derivative work", which requires a negotiated royalty rate or fee between the publisher and the music user.
+Any time the fundamental character of the lyrics and/or melody are altered from their original fixed tangible medium, the use falls into a "derivative work".
+This requires a negotiated royalty rate or fee between the publisher and the music user.

 A sample is a piece of a sound recording that is used in another sound recording.
 While you can sample and remix your own content, cover song licensing does not extend to sampling and remixing work from other artists.

 Creating a parody generally falls under "Fair Use", and you don't always need a cover song license.
 Keep in mind that there are a number of factors that go into determining whether a song is legally a parody.
-Note that satirical elements do not necessarily mean that your song is legally a parody.
 It’s always best to contact a music lawyer to determine if your song falls under fair use.
-Your ownership only extends to your version, and not to the underlying composition.
-That being said, artists like Weird Al will still obtain permission from the original artist that they parody to make sure that there's no infringement.
-Our golden rule is: when in doubt, contact a music lawyer!